-Figure 11.3 shows the composition of the potential labour force by rural/urban.
-The table shows that 99.1 percent persons of the potential labour force were not seeking but available for work and 0.9 percent were seeking but not available for work.
+Figure 11.10: Percentage Distribution of the Potential Labour Force by Age Group and Rural/ Urban, Zambia 2019 of the potential labour force were not seeking but available for work and 0.9 percent were seeking but not available for work.
 In rural areas and urban areas, 99.7 percent and 97.9 percent, respectively of the potential labour force were not seeking but available for work.